rehierl/node-tree-outliner/3-basic-design/temporary.md

-In other words: HTML's current structure of sections is dictated by the rank of heading content elements, which only is an addition to the default/base definition.
-That is, the default definitions are without rank.
+In other words: HTML's current structure of sections is dictated by the rank of heading content elements, which only is an addition to the default/base definition of t2 sectioning nodes.
+That is, the default definitions are without rank (i.e they are rank-less).

 * looks the same - must act the same - wrong
 * the default definition must define the overall structure